 This video helps demonstrate how much of a take-charge attitude Cane Corsos may have with other dogs.
-Read on to learn more about whether you need to worry about Italian Mastiff aggression.
+Read on to learn whether you need to worry about Italian Mastiff aggression.

 Why Does Cane Corsos Have an Aggressive Reputation?

 Pupvine describes Corsos as having an intimidating appearance.
-The breed is huge and has the muscular build that comes along with its size.
+The breed is huge and has a muscular build along with its size.

 One of the things that immediately stands out about this dog is how watchful they are for threats.

-The size that these dogs are makes them something that few people want to cross.
+The size of these dogs makes them something that few people want to cross.
 Cane Corsos that don’t know if you’re safe will observe you.

 These dogs come from the same bloodlines as members of the Mastiff family.
-Two other names that these dogs are known as include Molossers and Molossus.
-Kennel clubs regard these dogs as being a type of canine bodyguard, an area where they excel.
+Two other names that these dogs are known to include Molossers and Molossus.
+Kennel clubs regard these dogs as a type of canine bodyguard, an area where they excel.

 Loyalty to their families and versatility are two of the Italian Mastiff’s most beloved traits.
 However, these dogs require a balance between being allowed to be protectors and having the potential for conflict with people or animals kept in check.

 In ancient times, Mastiffs had a reputation for being war dogs.
 Such dogs were fearless, taking on the enemy without any hesitation.
 However, a downside is that this reputation has persisted in modern times in negative ways.